How much does insurance cost for an electric car?

 Is it more expensive to insure an electric car?

-Many electric cars have safety features, such as an automatic braking system, that can help lower insurance premiums because it lessens the risk of a claim.
-Some auto insurance companies also offer a green vehicle discount which can help you save on your insurance.
-For instance, Aviva provides an automatic emergency braking discount of up to 15% and a green vehicle discount of up to 5% for electric vehicles, so be sure to call your insurance company to ask about any cost reductions.
+On the other hand, driving an electric vehicle can also come with discounts on auto insurance.
+Many electric cars have safety features, such as an automatic braking system, that can help lower insurance premiums by reducing the risk of a claim.
+Some auto insurance companies also offer a green vehicle discount, which can help you save on your insurance.
+For instance, Aviva offers a 10% discount for electric vehicles and a 5% discount for hybrid cars.
+Be sure to call your insurance company to ask about any cost reductions.

 The cost factor of an electric car